 By the way, lemongrass is a key ingredient in Thai, Vietnamese, and Cambodian cuisine.

 I fell in love with it last year when my family and I visited Southeast Asia.
 And yes, I promise to have more recipes that use this ingredient.

-Lemongrass is an herb that looks a little bit like scallions, except that the stalks are a yellow green color.
+Lemongrass looks a little bit like scallions, except that the stalks are a yellow green color.
 Its flavor and aroma are lemony.
 So what are the lemongrass uses?
 A lot!
 It is extremely versatile, and can be used in soups, stews, and stir fries alike.
 You need this herb in your arsenal.
 By the way if you have difficulty finding it fresh, you can buy it in paste form in the produce section of your grocery store.
 It s also sold pickled in the Asian section of your grocery store.

 The collage above shows you how to properly trim lemongrass.
 First, you need to cut the end with a sharp knife.
 This is the part directly above the ring that sits above the root mass.
 Next trim the top as well.
 Remove a couple of layers from the stalk.
 Rinse.
 Finally trim from the bottom.

 Here are some common preparation techniques for lemongrass.